yutingx/cs122B/README.md

  To get a success insert, you need a name and a valid cc_id.
  Once you successfully inserted a customer, you will see `Insert OK,1 row effected`.

 #### Delete a customer from the database.
+  You will be asked to enter the id of the customer you want to delete.
+  If the id is valid, you will see `delete OK, 1 row effected` If the id is invalid, you will see `delete OK, 0 row effected`

 #### Provide the metadata of the database
+  Under the information of whether the customer is successly deleted, you will see metadata of database automatically.

 #### Enter a valid SELECT/UPDATE/INSERT/DELETE SQL command.
  In this part, you can enter any valid SELECT/UPDATE/INSERT/DELETE SQL command to get the right ressult.
  If your enter is invalid, you will see`Your input is not valid`.